flipt-io/flipt-client-sdks/README.md

 ## Language Support

-We are constantly growing our list of clients.
+We are constantly growing our list of supported languages.

+### Released

 Currently, we support the following languages/platforms:

 1. [Go](./flipt-client-go) (FFI)
 1. [Python](./flipt-client-python) (FFI)